gcho91/algorithm-night-2018/readme.md

 # Vestwell Whiteboarding Night

 Below is a list of algorithmic problems to help you prepare for your next whiteboarding interview.
 They are categorized by difficulty level: beginner, intermediate and advanced.
+Solutions are available but we highly encourage you to give a problem all you've got before you take a peak.

 Choose a challenging one to push yourself!

 ## Beginner